deepbsd/AcquireCo/README.md

 Because of time constraints, this app will not get a back end, so changes to data will only be made to the React DOM.
 Each time the app reloads, the data changes will be lost (ie, no persistence).

+# Status

+Okay, I need to start thinking about getting down to work, so where am I?

+TODO:

+* get state object in reducer passed down to listpage component (mapStateToProps).
+Might have to review how to do that...

+* get the add and edit buttons working to fire the appropriate action creator and fire global state object gets updated

+* I'm going to need to figure out that companyView or Largecompany component.
+What do I want to see on that?
+Is that where I want to do the updateComponent method?

+* At some point, I'll think about styling.
+Right now, I just want to get it to work.
+Maybe then I can scrape however much ugly off I have time for.